 Development Environments With Podman

-A while back I switched to NixOS.
-Then when I started playing with Rust, I found out Rust does not play nicely with Nix.
-So I went on the journy of finding an alternative.
+I switched to NixOS a while back.
+Then I tried to learn Rust.
+Turns out, Rust does not play nicely with Nix.
+So the journey of finding an alternative began.

-The solution I ended up with is a custom development container with podman and mise-en-place .
-The benefits of the setup are:
+The solution that ended up working is a custom development container with podman and mise-en-place.
+The benefits of this setup are:

-/ansible, similar to the Semaphore UI server. - Extremely flexible, can simulate almost any environment.
-I use Debian slim, you can use whatever suits your needs.
+- Extremely flexible, can simulate almost any environment.
+This example uses Debian slim, but any base image that suits your needs works.

-- Shared UID/GID between the host and container, user can edit their files from either.
+- Shared UID/GID between the host and container; files can be edited from either the host or container.

-- Perfect for use with Neovim , my favorite IDE/text editor, with custom configurations/LSPs per container.
+- Perfect for use with Neovim, with custom configurations/LSPs per container.

 - Allows usage over SSH, even from a phone or tablet.